-2.2.3.3.1 In consultation with the area municipalities, develop tools to assess the air quality implications of development that

-Office Consolidation October 2014 egion of Peel Official Plan minimize adverse human health effects.
+2.2.3.3.1 In consultation with the area municipalities, develop tools to assess the air quality implications of development that minimize adverse human health effects.
 These tools would be applied to but not limited to development applications and projects that may be insignificant by themselves, but cumulatively are significant.

-Develop a multi-stakeholder air quality management plan to provide more detail on policies and strategies for reducing air pollution.
-2.2.3.3.2 Raise awareness of local air quality issues and climate change through partnerships with all levels of government, the private sector and public organizations.
-2.2.3.3.3 In consultation with area municipalities and other levels of government, develop outreach programs to promote air quality and to encourage behaviour change in order to reduce air pollution.
-2.2.3.3.4 Proactively engage all levels of government, the private sector and public organizations to promote more health protective emissions standards for vehicles, industries and energy producing facilities.
-2.2.3.3.5 Establish corporate targets for greenhouse gas emissions and air pollution reductions to improve local air quality and address climate change.
-2.2.3.3.6 Support the development of area municipal official plan policies including, but not limited to, setbacks for residential developments, transportation corridors and the separation of sensitive land uses from both planned and existing sources of harmful emissions.
-2.2.3.3.7 Monitor and model air quality to accurately establish local air emissions in Peel and report on the findings from the monitoring and modelling.
-2.2.3.3.8 abundance of ground and surface water resources, but faces a growing number of water management challenges as the extent and intensity of land uses increase the impact on natural systems.
+- 2.2.3.3.2 Develop a multi-stakeholder air quality management plan to provide more detail on policies and strategies for reducing air pollution. - 2.2.3.3.3 Raise awareness of local air quality issues and climate change through partnerships with all levels of government, the private sector and public organizations. - 2.2.3.3.4 In consultation with area municipalities and other levels of government, develop outreach programs to promote air quality and to encourage behaviour change in order to reduce air pollution. - 2.2.3.3.5 Proactively engage all levels of government, the private sector and public organizations to promote more health protective emissions standards for vehicles, industries and energy producing facilities. - 2.2.3.3.6 Establish corporate targets for greenhouse gas emissions and air pollution reductions to improve local air quality and address climate change. - 2.2.3.3.7 Support the development of area municipal official plan policies including, but not limited to, setbacks for residential developments, transportation corridors and the separation of sensitive land uses from both planned and existing sources of harmful emissions. - 2.2.3.3.8 Monitor and model air quality to accurately establish local air emissions in Peel and report on the findings from the monitoring and modelling.

+2.2.4 Watersheds

+The Credit River, Humber River, Etobicoke Creek, Mimico Creek and their tributaries form the major watersheds in Peel, although portions of other larger watersheds and many smaller watersheds also lie within Peel (see Figure 3 in the Appendix).
+Peel has an abundance of ground and surface water resources, but faces a growing number of water management challenges as the extent and intensity of land uses increase the impact on natural systems.
 The interconnections and relationships among human activities and the subsequent impacts on ecosystems, must be recognized.

-The Credit River, Humber River, Etobicoke Creek, Mimico Creek and their tributaries form the major watersheds in Peel, although portions of other larger watersheds and many smaller watersheds also lie within Peel (see Figure 3 in the Appendix).
-Peel has an